Program Directory

 According to the Centers for Disease Control and Prevention, suicide is the third leading cause of death for youth between the ages of 10 and 24 and results in approximately 4,600 lives lost each year.

-Dr. Ulland and his multidisciplinary team use evidence-based dialectical behavioral therapy (DBT) to treat girls during their stay at Rogers, focusing on helping them identify destructive behavior patterns, express feelings appropriately, and develop healthy relationship and decision-making skills.
+Dr. Ulland and his multidisciplinary team use evidence-based dialectical behavioral therapy (DBT) to treat teens during their stay at Rogers, focusing on helping them identify destructive behavior patterns, express feelings appropriately, and develop healthy relationship and decision-making skills.
 The team also works with families to improve healthy communication to reduce the risk of dangerous behaviors and conflict while also improving emotional connection within the family.

 You can request a free, confidential screening at 800-767-4411 or request a screening online.